bgrissin/K8S-Cassandra/cassandra-px/README.md

         433784267271062885	pvc-c2e91c09-a1eb-11e7-9e00-0cc47ae545ca	500 GiB	2	no	no		LOW		0	up - attached on 10.100.26.3 *
         * Data is not local to the node on which volume is attached.

 For the cassandra PODS in this lab that consume storage, PX creates and manages the volumes being used.
-The volumes have already been prepared without any intervention necessary when you scale or failover PODs.
+The volumes have already been prepared without any intervention necessary when you startup, scale or failover PODs.
 Volumes are created dynamically as needed and are already aligned to the service definitions specified in the service.
+In the previous local labs, storage had to be pre-existing and ready to use to support any startup, scale or failover of PODs to other existing cluster nodes.

-After connecting via SSH into the cassandra2 host running cassandra, download some test data to the local volume /var/lib/cassandra.
+After connecting via SSH into the cassandra2 host running cassandra, download some test data to the local volume /root.

-    root@cassandra2:~/$ curl -o /var/lib/cassandra/raw_weather_data.csv https://raw.githubusercontent.com/killrweather/killrweather-data/master/data/raw_weather_data.csv
+    root@cassandra2:~/$ curl -o /root/raw_weather_data.csv https://raw.githubusercontent.com/killrweather/killrweather-data/master/data/raw_weather_data.csv

 Here is a snip of what the file looks like, and there should be approx. 16M of data after the download completes.
 Column headers are shown below for reference only, and should not be part of the actual downloaded data.